onlinedevschool/guides/source/build-a-vending-machine.md

 --------------------------------------------------------------------------------

-NOTE: I use foul lanuage as comic relief in this guide.
-If you are easily offended by words, perhaps you should read elsewhere.
-My words are not for the delicate and offended.
+NOTE: I use foul language as comic relief in this guide.
+If you are easily offended by words, maybe save yourself the offense.
+It is meant for comic relief.

 ## A love affair with ```Hash```

-A ```Hash``` is a Ruby *primative* or _built-in_ *data type*.
+A ```Hash``` is a Ruby *primitive* or _built-in_ *data type*.
 It also happens to be a storage mechanism.
 Think of it like boxes of shit with labels.
 Labelling two boxes with the same label removes the usefulness of the label, the same is true in hashes.

 A label for a ```Hash``` is a *key*.
 Hashes are *key value* _pairs_, meaning the are build from keys (labels) and values (the shit in your labeled boxes).
 The labels are unique, but the shit in the boxes doesn't have to be.